Inflammation caused by lupus can affect many areas of your body, including your:

 Other types of complications

-Having lupus also increase your risk of:
+Having lupus also increases your risk of:

 - Infection.
 People with lupus are more vulnerable to infection because both the disease and its treatments weaken the immune system.
 Infections that most commonly affect people with lupus include urinary tract infections, respiratory infections, yeast infections, salmonella, herpes and shingles.